aasimkhan30/vscode-mssql-issues/charts.md

 ### Monthly Trend Structure

-Aggregated monthly data for the last 6 months:
+Aggregated monthly data for the last 6 months using absolute month boundaries:

 ```json
 {